DasistOnly/anti_profanity/readme.md

 ## Installation

-Its Plug and Play, just drag and drop the folder into your resources folder and add `start anti_prfanity` to your server.cfg file.
+Its Plug and Play, just drag and drop the folder into your resources folder and add `start anti_profanity` to your server.cfg file.

 ## Usage